Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Insight #1

-This is not a criticism — it is a structural reality.
+This is not a criticism.
+It is a market reality.
 E-invoicing mandates are country-specific.
 Each country defines its own formats, platforms, certification requirements, and penalty structures.
 A vendor that builds deep expertise in Brazil's NF-e/NFS-e clearance system has invested years in SEFAZ integration, DANFE generation, and Brazilian fiscal law.
 That investment does not transfer to Poland's KSeF or Belgium's PEPPOL mandate.

 For buyers, this means the "which vendor should we use?" question is almost always the wrong first question.
 The right first question is: "How many compliance models do we operate across, and does any single vendor cover them all?"
 For most multinational businesses, the honest answer is no.